Subscribe to updates

 Gender and Ethnicity Pay Gap Reports 2024/25

-The council is scheduled to note Oxfordshire County Council's statutory Gender Pay Gap report of 2025 and approve it for onward submission to the Gender Pay Gap Service by 31 March 2026, note the council's voluntary Ethnicity Pay Gap report of 2025, and agree to the publishing of both reports on the council's website by 31 March 2026.
+The council was asked to note Oxfordshire County Council's statutory Gender Pay Gap report of 2025 and approve it for onward submission to the Gender Pay Gap Service by 31 March 2026, note the council's voluntary Ethnicity Pay Gap report of 2025, and agree to the publishing of both reports on the council's website by 31 March 2026.

 Review of Member Champions